predicatemike/predigame-examples/fireworks/README.md

 HEIGHT = 20
 TITLE = 'Fireworks!'
 ```
-Since fireworks normally launch in the evening, we'll pain our background black.
+Since fireworks normally launch in the evening, we'll paint our background black.

 ```
 # make the background black
 BACKGROUND = (0,0,0)
 ```

 This defines the background using a RGB (RED, GREEN, BLUE) tuple.
-We also have some constants defined for common color, so setting the line this way would have the same effect:
+We also have some constants defined for common colors, so setting the line this way would have the same effect:

 ```
 # make the background black
 BACKGROUND = BLACK
 ```

-For your display, you may wish to use a background image instead.
+For your game, you may wish to use a background image instead.
 That's possible provided that the image is stored in the `backgrounds/` directory.
-Then the code would look something like this (*NOTE that we don't use file extensions for images*).
+Then the code would look something like this (*NOTE that we don't use file extensions for images, backgrounds, and sounds*).

 ```python
 # use a background image
 BACKGROUND = 'castle_at_night'
 ```
 The core of the game consists of two callbacks.
-First is a one to launch the firework and then the second to create the explosion effect.
-Lets cover launching first.
+First is a one to launch the firework and the second to create the explosion effect.
+Let's cover launching first:

 ```python
 def launch():